AndreIglesias/snow-crash/level00/README.md

-# level00
+# level00 Flag Deciphering

-The flag we search for is the password for the account `flag00`.
+In this challenge, our goal is to uncover the password for the `flag00` account.

+## Challenge Overview

+The flag we're aiming to discover is actually the password associated with the `flag00` account.
+To begin our investigation, we can start by identifying files owned by this user.

+## Approach

-We can try to find the files owned by this user with this command:
+To find files owned by the `flag00` user, we can execute the following command:

 ```bash
 find / -user flag00 2> /dev/null
 ```

-We get two files: `/usr/sbin/john` and `/rofs/usr/sbin/john`.
-And in one of them there's an eye catching string `cdiiddwpgswtgt`, which might be a simple substitution cipher.
+This command helps us locate files owned by the specified user.
+Upon running this command, we identify two files: `/usr/sbin/john` and `/rofs/usr/sbin/john`.
+Among these files, an intriguing string `cdiiddwpgswtgt`, captures our attention.
+It appears to be a simple substitution cipher.

-As we try to decipher with this algorithm.
+We proceed to decipher this string using the provided algorithm:

 ```bash
 DICT="abcdefghijklmnopqrstuvwxyzabcdefghijklmnopqrstuvwxyz"